Electronic monitoring

 Camera position

-Cameras should be placed so that the bird scaring line's attachment point and bird scaring line's streamers are in the camera frame.
-Visibility will be diminished at night, but it should still be possible to detect the presence of the bird scaring lines and see the streamers.
+Place a camera so that the bird scaring line streamers are in the camera frame.
+Visibility will be diminished at night, but it should still be possible to detect the presence of the bird scaring line and see the streamers.
+Alternatively, a camera could be positioned to observe crew deploying the bird scaring line before setting starts, and when crew retrieve it at the end of the setting process.

-Footage at the start and end of the set.
+Footage at both the start and end of the set.

-• Whether a bird scaring lines is deployed prior to start of the setting process and is present until after the last baited hook is set.
+• Whether a bird scaring line is deployed prior to start of the setting process and is present until after the last baited hook is set.

 • The presence of coloured streamers.